 Bitcoin wallets store the private keys that you need to access a bitcoin address and spend your funds.
 They come in different forms, designed for different types of device.
 You can even use paper storage to avoid having them on a computer at all.
 Of course, it is very important to secure and back up your bitcoin wallet.

 Bitcoins are a modern equivalent of cash and, every day, another merchant starts accepting them as payment.
 We know how they are generated and how a bitcoin transaction works, but how are they stored?
 We store fiat cash in a physical wallet, and bitcoin works in a similar way, except it's normally digital.

 Well, to be absolutely accurate, you don't technically store bitcoins anywhere.
 What you store are the secure digital keys used to access your public bitcoin addresses and sign transactions.
 This information is stored in a bitcoin wallet.

 Bitcoin wallets come in a variety of forms.
-There are four main types of wallet: desktop, mobile, web and hardware.
+There are five main types of wallet: desktop, mobile, web, paper and hardware.
 Here’s how they work.